Have a Wonderful Thai Massage

 1. Forced Bending Forward

 Your discs are tough cushions between each bone of your spine from your neck to low back.
-When you slouch forward, the front of each vertebrae comes together and the back of each moves further apart, making room for the disc to slide backward.
+When you slouch forward, the front of each vertebrae comes closer together and the back of each moves further apart, creating a pressing-outward effect on the discs.

-From slouching, year after year, the front of the disc gets squashed and compressed.
-But the serious damage occurs toward the back, where the disc can bulge out in back, like a water balloon that is squeezed in front.
-If you have a disc that is already degenerating from slouching, it often does not take much more force to make it herniate.
+From slouching year after year, the front of the disc becomes more squashed and compressed.
+More problematic damage occurs toward the back, where the disc can be pushed outward, like a water balloon that is squeezed in front.
+Discs are tough and it takes years of pushing for them to break down and move.
+If you have a disc that is already degenerating from years of slouching, it often does not take much more force to make it herniate.
 This can come from bending over one more time, or being bent forward, especially with extra weight as from lifting a backpack, or force from someone pushing you into a forward stretch.
-The two common places for a disc to herniate are your neck and low back.
+That is why pain often seems sudden when it was "in the works" for some time before you feel it.
+The two more common places for a disc to herniate are your neck and lower back, although herniations in the upper back, called the thoracic spine, are becoming more common with increasing numbers of people spending much time rounding their upper back, sitting in chairs, and in exercise and stretch classes.

-This is a side view of two vertebrae with a disc in between.
-On the left is a normal positioned spine with the healthy disc in between.
-On the right is what happens after years of bending forward so that the disc becomes pushed to the back.
-This is a herniation.
+The above drawing is a side view of two vertebrae with one disc in between them.
+The left shows healthy posture with the healthy disc in between.
+On the right, after years of constant forward bending, the disc becomes degenerated in the front and pushed outward (herniated or bulged) to the back.

 2. Forced Bending Forward With Twist